Jason Voorhees was dead.

 "So since Harry was willing to lose face in talking to you guys, they gave him the case.
 Anyway, it's just something I thought you should know."

-Up ahead, Abe could see a break in the trees; they were nearing the shore.
+Up ahead, Abe could see a break in the trees.
+They were nearing the shore.
 "Thanks," he said.
 "And what about you?
 How do you feel about the B.P.R.D.?"

-"Hell, I'd like to join you guys," said Camiso, grinning.
-"This is the most interesting case I've ever had.
-And it took me five years to get put on a multiple homicide case.
+"I can't remember his name...he played the bad guy in that Stallone movie Cobra.
+Anyway, it took me five years to get put on a multiple homicide case.
 Most of the time I'm either pushing a pencil or sitting in a basement with a headset, listening to a bunch of wanna-be mobsters bitch about their golf handicap."

 "Brought this, just in case," said Green.
 "Want it?"

 "Not right now," said Abe.
 He was stripping off his disguise, carefully folding the jacket and putting it down on the sand, then placing the fake beard, glasses and hat on top of it.
 "Maybe later, if it turns out we need to do some hunting.
 But I don't imagine our killer spends much time underwater."

 Green shrugged.
 "Who knows what he does?"
 He hefted the harpoon gun.
-"Sure you don't want this?"
+"You sure you don't want this?"

 Abe shook his head as he stretched his muscles.
 He saw Camiso and Kim watching him, staring at his blue-green scales and the fins along his arms and legs.
-After another minute of stretching, he began to wade into the lake.
+After another minute of stretching, he began to wade into the water.

 He immediately opened his gills, relieved to be able to use his more natural breathing organs for a while.
 While he could breathe air through his lungs, they weren't as efficient, so he had less energy on land than in the water.

-He peered into the murk.
+He stopped swimming.
+Something felt...wrong.
+Hovering halfway between the surface and the bottom, Abe peered into the murk.
 The lake almost had a presence, like so many haunted places he had visited.
-But had something just moved near the bottom...?
-Abe would have sworn he'd seen a shadow moving across the dark sand.
+And he had the vague feeling it didn't want him here.

 It was a machete.

-There was precious little from the last forty years; Leah explained that the murders had cast a pall over the town, and with each fresh wave of killings the town tried to forget the past and start anew.
-They'd even tried renaming the town "Forest Green" in the mid-1980s, but after the May '88 murders they'd gone back to Crystal Lake.
-Now, according to Leah, there was talk of capitalizing on the Jason Voorhees legend and using it to draw tourists.
+There was precious little from the last twenty years.
+Leah explained the murders had cast a pall over the town, and with each fresh wave of killings the town tried to forget the past and start anew.
+They'd even tried renaming the town "Forest Green" in the mid-1980s, but after the '88 murders they'd gone back to Crystal Lake.
+Now, Leah said, there was talk of capitalizing on the Jason Voorhees legend and using it to draw in tourists.

-The most intriguing book Kate had come across so far was a collection of stories about Crystal Lake compiled by Fred Christy, who, according to Leah, was an uncle of the man who had tried to re-open Camp Crystal Lake in 1980 (and had been murdered by Pamela Voorhees).
+The most intriguing book Kate had come across was a collection of stories about Crystal Lake compiled by Fred Christy, who, according to Leah, was an uncle of the man who had tried to re-open Camp Crystal Lake in 1980 (and had been murdered by Pamela Voorhees).
 Christy had gone to many of the town's older residents in the 1960s and written down whatever stories they knew.
 He'd also dug through old letters, diaries, and logbooks dating back to the 1600s.

-Kate had put the other books aside and started in on Christy's book.
+Kate put the other books aside and started in on Christy's book.
 At first, the stories were standard colonial era fare: troubled winters, failed crops, fighting with Indians over the land, and issues with the Dutch government, who founded the original colony.
 But what Kate found most interesting was Christy's discovery that there was no mention of a "Crystal Lake" until the 1640s.
 Before that, the town had been called Bladell, and there was no reference to a lake at all.